thnikk/Documentation/remap.rst

 .. warning::
     These remapping instructions are NOT for the Fightboard.
 If you have a Fightboard, the 8 right keys can be swapped by using the menu built into the controller.
 Please visit the Fightboard page for more information.

+Every keypad has a remapper built-in to the firmware that can be accessed through a program that is able to communicate with the keypad.
+Please follow the instructions below for your platform.

 Windows
 *******